yocosi/yocosi/README.md

 - 🌱 I’m currently learning C/C++ systems programming
 - 👯 I’m looking to collaborate on this kind of projects: Web, Reverse engineering, Systems programming
 - 📫 How to reach me: yocosi.dev@gmail.com
-- ⚡ Fun fact: I'm 27 and I went back to school to learn computer science just because I met an Indian Guy who was coding at a Bo's coffee in the Philippines when i was working as a freelance in digital marketing.
+- ⚡ Fun fact: I went back to school to learn computer science just because I met an Indian Guy who was coding at a Bo's coffee in the Philippines when i was working as a freelance in digital marketing.